 Courts have an increased need for employees to acquire knowledge and to develop their skills and abilities to assist in meeting organizational goals and objectives.
 The National Center for State Courts’ Institute for Court Management invites you to consider the Court Management Program as a means of investing in your professional development and advancing your career in court management.

-Beginning in 2011, ICM will offer two levels of certification within the Court Management Program: the Certified Court Manager (CCM) and the Certified Court Executive (CCE).
+Since 2011, ICM has offered two levels of certification within the Court Management Program: the Certified Court Manager (CCM) and the Certified Court Executive (CCE).

 Participants are only eligible for CCE certification if they have achieved CCM status.

 Those who obtain CCM and CCE certification will be educated in all of the core competencies recognized by the National Association for Court Management.
 The NACM model is a summation of the knowledge, skills, and abilities court professionals must have in order to be effective managers and dynamic leaders.

 The Court Management Program (CMP) now has two levels – Certified Court Manager and Certified Court Executive – with six courses in each level that embrace the National Association for Court Management’s (NACM) Core Competencies.